-Our savings tools automatically transfer money from your Varo Bank Account to your Savings Account.
+Use savings tools to automatically transfer money from your Varo Bank Account to your online Savings Account.

 Save Your Pay takes a percentage of your direct deposits and transfers it to your Savings Account.
 You choose the percentage.

 Save Your Change rounds up every transaction to the nearest dollar and transfers the amount to your Savings Account.

 Earn one of the highest Annual Percentage Yields (APY) in the country with a Varo Savings Account.1 Start earning 1.20% APY, then you can qualify to earn 5.00% APY.2

 Let’s get you the best rate possible!
 Here are a few things to know:

 *The minimum balance to earn interest varies based on the number of days in the calendar month.
 To earn 1.20% APY, the average of your close-of-business-day balances for the month must be at least $4.95 in a 31-day month and $5.12 for a 30-day month.
 To earn 5.00% APY, the average of your close-of-business-day balances for the month must be at least $1.21 in a 31-day month and $1.25 in a 30-day month.

 A savings account is an interest-earning bank account (usually 0.01% to 0.50% APY) that provides a safe and reliable option for stashing cash.
 While a checking account is designed for everyday purchases, savings accounts are typically used for emergency savings or savings goals.

 Yes!
 Creating a savings account online can be an easy, positive step toward reaching your short-term or long-term financial goals.
 Opening a Varo Savings Account is simple — just download the app, answer a few quick questions to open a Varo Bank Account and optional Savings Account, and quickly receive an application decision.